wmeints/effective-llm-applications/manuscript/08-working-with-structured-output.md

 ## Getting structured output from the LLM

-To get structured output from an OpenAI-based LLM we need to specify the output format using a JSON schema.
+To get structured output from an LLM we need to specify the output format using a JSON schema.
 Let's start by looking at what a JSON schema is and then move on to Semantic Kernel to understand how to configure it to render structured output.

 A JSON schema follows a specific structure specified in the [JSON schema standard][JSON_SCHEMA_STANDARD].
 The following fragment shows a basic schema: